Psychological Testing & Assessments

 Psychological assessment can be a helpful and powerful tool to better understand yourself.
 Our goal in psychological assessment is to do just that: Help you better understand yourself, using a collaborative, holistic, thorough, and culturally-responsive approach.

-All of our psychological assessment services are performed by Dr. Melanie Wilcox who has extensive experience in the assessment and treatment of adolescents and adults with a variety of clinical presentations particularly in the area of learning disorders, ADHD, and career exploration.
+All of our assessments are provided by Dr. Melanie Wilcox who has extensive experience in the assessment and treatment of adolescents and adults with a variety of clinical presentations particularly in the area of learning disorders, ADHD, and career exploration.
 As a professor at University of Albany in New York, she teaches courses on psychological assessment and provides supervision and training in the areas of psychometry and assessment.
-Dr. Wilcox brings a passion for culturally-sensitive psychological assessment and treatment to all of her work.

 Psychological Testing & Assessments Offered